GRV22/GatingModule/README.md

     Basically we are passing map with generic type Object in user attributes.
 But actual we are passing values as  either Integer/Double/String/Boolean or can be extend custom class.
 So we will use chain of responsiblity design pattern to handle the data type .
 If in chain of responsiblity no one match then we will throw UnsupportedOperationException.
+3. Because of Chain Of Responsiblity principle for handling input now we can add of new Operator with custom definition
+    by extending Abstract Handler and adding new handler in chain.